magic0whi/hexo-blog/source/_posts/learn/cpp.md

 ## Notice

 1. If an object have pointer variable inside, write a copy constructor and use it.
-2. Reduce memory usage by using bit-fields that make 1 byte stores 8 bools.
-3. Default float type is `double`, use `float a = 5.5f`.
+2. Default float type is `double`, use `float a = 5.5f`.
-4. Header or inline?  (the later copys whole function body into the area where the function is called).
+3. Header or inline?  (the later copys whole function body into the area where the function is called).

 ## Assembly